jcprice12/pet-authorization/README.md

 alias dyno="java -Djava.library.path=~/LocalDynamo/DynamoDBLocal_lib -jar ~/LocalDynamo/DynamoDBLocal.jar -sharedDb"
 ```

 You will also need to setup the actual table that this app uses.
-You can look through the code to determine things like what the table name should be and what the indexes are; however, I would recommend getting all that information by taking a look at the jest-dynalite-config.js file.
+You can look through the code to determine things like what the table name should be and what the indexes are; however, I would recommend getting all that information by taking a look at either the `jest-dynalite-config.js` or `create-table.sh` files.

 I have placed some example DynamoDB commands in the `dynamo-commands` folder.
-Use those in the local DynamoDB shell.
+Use those in the local DynamoDB shell if it's available to you.
+Otherwise, download the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and use that to interact with your table.

-## Running the app Locally
+#### Running the app locally.

-### Without Docker

-Note, you must have an instance of dynamo that the app can connect to.

 ```bash
 # development